codeBehindMe/GCD_Project/README.md

 #### tidydata.txt
 This file contains the cleaned data set.
-The data set has 81 columns and 180 rows (observations)
+The data set has 81 columns and 180 rows (observations) First column contains the subject numbers (non unique) Second column contains the activity which the performed.
+Subsequent column contains the average values of each of the features that were selected from the digital signal processing.
 #### CodeBook.md
 This file contains the different variable names and a more detailed description of those names.
 ##### CodeBook.md does not contain details on the digital signal processing methods used for features.
 The feature_info.txt should be consulted for further understanding on the variables.